-ERNEST W. GOODPASTURE, Professor of Pathology ROY C. AVERY, Associate Professor of Bacteriology G. John Buddingh, Associate Professor of Bacteriology JAMES R. DAWSON, JR., Associate Professor of Pathology JEROME T. SYVERTON, Visiting Associate Professor of Bacteriology WILLIAM A. DEMONBREUN, Assistant Professor of Pathology KATHERINE ANDERSON, Instructor in Bacteriology DAVID K. GOTWALD, Instructor in Pathology JAMES N. OWENS, JR., Instructor in Pathology ADDISON B. SCOVILLE, Instructor in Pathology J. HARRY DUNCAN, Assistant in Pathology discussions and laboratory work.
+ERNEST W. GOODPASTURE, Professor of Pathology ROY C. AVERY, Associate Professor of Bacteriology G. JOHN BUDDINGH, Associate Professor of Bacteriology JAMES R. DAWSON, JR., Associate Professor of Pathology WILLIAM A. DEMONBREUN, Assistant Professor of Pathology KATHERINE ANDERSON, Instructor in Bacteriology DAVID K. GOTWALD, Instructor in Pathology H. F. HESLINGTON, Instructor in Pathology

+21. General and Special Pathology.-Various phases of general and special pathology are presented by lectures, demonstrations, discussions and laboratory work.
 Both the gross and the microscopic lesions characteristic of various diseases are studied and correlated.
 The class attends and may assist with post mortem examinations performed during the year.

-21. General and Special Pathology.-Various phases of general and special pathology are presented by lectures, demonstrations,